| "Take care of this sacred medicine

 survive - they tended to their livestock, farmed their land and became adept as

 sheepherders, cattlemen, horsemen, silversmiths, and rug weavers.
+It was in this environment

 around Houck and Chambers, Arizona, an area known for its large settlement of cattle